-Unlike a GPS, we don’t never have a detailed map, and perfect roadside information.
+Unlike a GPS navigation system, however we never have a detailed map and perfect information.
 This means we need to test our ideas and discover which ones takes us in the right direction.
-This means the plan keeps changing from one week to the other.
-Ideas that don’t work are dropped, ideas that do work are iterated, new ideas are added.
+This means the plan keeps changing from one week to the next.
+Ideas that don’t work are dropped, ideas that do work are iterated on, new ideas are added.
 You simply cannot present all of this with a classic roadmap.
 Here’s what such a plan might look like if you use GIST — the GIST Board:

 OK, But What Are We Going To Release, And When?